maincode-org/maincode-ui/README.md

 - In case you use Tailwind, you don't have to import our generics.

 > **!Note** that some specific classes, like `glass-bg` will be missing.
-We will split up Tailwind overwrites and our additions in the future.
+We will split up Tailwind overwrites and our Maincode UI additions in the future.
 More information about this issue will follow.

 Here is an example of how to utilize the generic classes when styling and layouting your app!